canonical/snapcraft/docs/debug.md

 * app doesn't start

-It is easy to see if the app is being blocked by security policy by looking at the logs (be sure to run `sudo snappy install snappy-debug` first):
+It is easy to see if the app is being blocked by security policy by looking at the logs (be sure to run `sudo snap install snappy-debug` first):

 ```
 $ sudo snappy-debug.security scanlog